0xJasonMurray/validatePuppetCsr/README.md

 Set of scripts to needed to modify and validate Puppet CSRs when using the policy based autosigning features of the puppet master.

+The overall design goal is to build a server from bare metal to fully production ready with no user interaction while validating who is allowed to connect to the puppet master.

 Note: This has been tested on AWS using a Ubuntu 14.04 LTS server image.